What Is Managed WiFi? (+Benefits, Examples, Best Providers)

 A wireless RF survey (or radio-frequency survey) is the mapping of a property to plan and design a wireless network that has wide-coverage throughout a building.
 Managed WiFi providers conduct RF surveys to design the most reliable network that reaches all corners of a building – ensuring all residents, employees, or customers have access.

-Property managers & residents love 2ndKitchen Residential – a dining amenity for multifamily properties.
+Property managers & residents love 2ndKitchen’s all-in-one dining amenity.

 Here are a few examples of the most common businesses and properties using managed WiFi providers: